AbdElRahmanMDev/AbdElRahmanMDev/README.md

 Here are some of the projects I've worked on that showcase my backend development skills:

-- **[BookHive]**: A comprehensive solution built using .NET that streamlines business operations.
-[Link to project]
+- **[BookHive](https://github.com/AbdElRahmanMDev/BookHive)**: A comprehensive solution built using .NET that streamlines business operations.
-- **[Memora]**: A Django-based mobile assistant designed to support Alzheimer’s patients.
-It leverages face recognition, speech transcription, and task scheduling to enhance memory support and daily organization [Link to project]
+- **[Memora](https://github.com/AbdElRahmanMDev/Memora)**: A Django-based mobile assistant designed to support Alzheimer’s patients.
+It leverages face recognition, speech transcription, and task scheduling to enhance memory support and daily organization

 Feel free to explore my repositories to learn more about the projects I’ve worked on.
 I am always open to feedback, contributions, and collaboration opportunities.